wader/rgen/README.markdown

 ### Xcode build run script

-Add a "New run script build phase" to your target and make sure the phase it is dirctly after the "Copy Bundle Resources" phase for best result.
+Add a "New run script build phase" to your target.
 The run script should look something like the one below. <code>which</code> is used to make sure a user can build without <code>rgen</code> is installed.
 <code>$PROJECT_FILE_PATH</code> and <code>$SRCROOT</code> will be assigned
 by Xcode.